 - Knead the dough on a floured surface for 10-15 minutes until the dough is smooth, no longer sticky, and passes the windowpane test.
 Test the dough by breaking off a lump of dough and stretching it between the thumb and forefinger of each hand to create a windowpane.
 The dough should stretch until it's translucent in places without breaking.
 If it does, this means the dough has been sufficiently kneaded.
 If not, continue kneading for a minute longer and test again.

-- Shape the dough into a ball, place in an oiled bowl, and cover tightly with plastic wrap.
+- Shape the dough into a ball, place in a bowl, and cover tightly with plastic wrap.
 Let the dough prove until at least doubled in size, about 1 to 1 ½ hours.

 Shaping

 - Dump the dough onto a floured surface and punch it down all over to knock out air pockets.
-Shape it into a rectangle and roll it up tightly from one of the long sides.
+Cut it into two pieces, then shape each piece into a rectangle and roll it up tightly from one of the long sides.
 Pinch the seam and ends to seal, then roll it gently with the palms of your hands to extend its length to about 18 inches.

-- Put the palmetto fronds or skewer diagonally along the prepared tray and place the loaf on top.
-Place the tray inside of a clean, large garbage bag.
-Inflate the bag and tuck the ends under the tray to seal.
-Let the dough prove for 45 minutes to 1 hour, until the loaf has almost doubled in size and the dough springs back quickly when lightly prodded with a fingertip.
+- Press the palmetto fronds (or string) into the top of the loaves, overlapping them slightly, then flip the loaf over so the fronds are on the bottom.
+Cover the bread with plastic wrap and let it prove for 45 minutes to 1 hour, until the loaves have almost doubled in size and the dough springs back quickly when lightly prodded with a fingertip.

-- About 10 minutes before the dough is finished proving, preheat the oven to 400 F. Put a metal casserole dish on the lowest shelf of the oven to preheat.
+- Preheat the oven to 425°F and put a metal casserole dish on the lowest shelf of the oven to preheat.

 Baking

-- Once the loaf is fully proved, gently flip it over on the tray so the palmetto fronds are on top.
-If the loaf deflates a little, that's okay; it will rise in the oven.
+- Once the loaves are fully proved, gently flip then over so the palmetto fronds are on top.
+If they deflate a little, that's okay; they will rise in the oven.

-- Bake the loaf for 25 minutes, or until the loaf is golden brown and has an internal temperature of 200 F on a meat thermometer.
+- Bake for 25-30 minutes, or until the loaves are golden brown, crusty, and have an internal temperature of 200°F on a meat thermometer.
 Remove the pan of water during the last 5 minutes.

 Video